-The school will take every opportunity to help parents understand e-safety issues through parents' evenings, newsletters, letters, website and Learning Platform and information about national/local e-safety campaigns and literature.
+The school will take every opportunity to help parents understand E-safety issues through parents' evenings, letters, text messages, emails, the school website and Dojo.
 Parents and carers will be responsible for:

-- Endorsing (by signature) the Student/Pupil Acceptable Use Policy. - Accessing the school ICT systems or Learning Platform in accordance with the school Acceptable Use Policy.
+- Endorsing (by signature) the Student/Pupil Acceptable Use Policy. - Accessing the school computing systems or learning platforms in accordance with the school Acceptable Use Policy.